-These creamy healthy salmon fish cakes contain sweet potato, a little cream cheese and refreshing lemon zest.
+These creamy healthy salmon sweet potato fish cakes contain a little cream cheese and refreshing lemon zest.
 This minimalist recipe is super quick and easy to throw together especially if you prepare the ingredients ahead.
 You can either prepare the salmon specially or use salmon leftovers.

-My healthy salmon fish cakes are very low in fat and contain super nutritious ingredients.
+My healthy sweet potato fish cakes are very low in fat and contain super nutritious ingredients.
 In addition to the salmon they are made using healthy and delicious sweet potato, as well as a small amount of cream cheese.
 The cheese helps to create a smooth and creamy texture and adds a bit of tangy flavour which offsets the sweetness of the potato.

 You can use either regular or low fat cream cheese.

 How to prepare the ingredients for sweet potato fish cakes

 Unless you are using salmon leftovers start by baking the salmon together with the sweet potato.
 Place the salmon on top of a baking sheet lined with non-stick baking paper, season, drizzle with a little lemon/lime juice and add a knob of butter.
 Bake in the centre of the oven for about 15 minutes or until fully cooked, taking care not to overcook it.
 Remove from the oven and set aside to cool (leave the sweet potato in the oven as it will need more time to fully cook).
 Remove the skin (if present) before adding into the fish cakes mixture.

 Can I use frozen fish to make fish cakes